SharonLK/psagot-2020-algo/README.md

 Click [here](https://github.com/SharonLK/psagot-2020-algo/blob/master/PYCHARM_SHORTCUTS.md) for a list of PyCharm shortcuts and tips & tricks.

+Your objective is to implement the function `navigate(...)` in the file `algorithmics/navigator.py`.
+To check your solutions you can run the file `algorithmics/app.py`.

 ## Python (Anaconda) & PyCharm Installation

 By now you should have downloaded & set-up the algorithmic anaconda environment using the instructions in the following link: